iglunix/iglunix-autobuild/README.md

 Please make certain that the following packages are available on the host.
 `nasm, lld, samurai, bmake`

+# Alternative method

+There is a different method to create the img.
+The needed files are also in this repo, to learn more about it look at the source of the readme file.
+It is hidden because it is currently unsupported.
+But it works via docker.

 <!--
 ## Phase 1: Docker